 Sharing physical currency to avoid reporting is called ‘structuring’.
 It is against the law.

 For example, a party of travellers, such as a family, might choose to break up a reportable amount of currency among themselves, so that each traveller is carrying less than AUD10,000.
 If this involves, for example, a young child ‘carrying’ AUD9,950 across the border, it may be considered that the main purpose of dividing the cash among the party is to avoid the reporting requirement.

 It is against the law to make multiple trips across the border with amounts of cash less than AUD10,000 to avoid reporting requirements.
 It is also against the law to make someone else do this.

 Penalties for structuring include fines and imprisonment.

 Penalties for not reporting cross-border movements

-- not declaring cash in Australian and foreign currency if the combined value is A$10,000 or more when you enter or leave Australia
+You will face penalties, including prison and/or a fine, for not declaring monetary instruments in Australian and foreign currency if the combined value is AUD10,000 or more when you enter or leave Australia.

 Find out more about penalties and enforcement.

 Exemptions from CBM reporting